Finary wants to create the wealth management dashboard for the next generation – TechCrunch

 A few months after launching its platform, Finary already tracks €2 billion in assets across thousands of users.
 With today’s funding round, the startup will roll out its service to more countries and more financial institutions in France, Europe and the U.S. The company is also working on mobile apps.

-This is an interesting take on wealth management as Finary doesn’t try to reinvent the wheel.
+This is an interesting take on wealth management, as Finary doesn’t try to reinvent the wheel.
 Legacy players want you to use a single bank for all your financial needs.
 But you end up paying a lot of fees and you have to use old and clunky interfaces.

 Finary isn’t yet another wealth management service.
 It’s a holistic service that lets you use multiple banks and services while remaining on top of your assets.